-Most plant foods will contain both oxalic acid and oxalates.
+Most plant foods will contain both oxalic acid and oxalate.
 I will use these words interchangeably because they basically do the same thing - bind to minerals.

 Oxalate and its acid form oxalic acid will primarily be found in these sources: Your Diet, Fungus, and in Human Metabolism.

-Oxalate compounds for example (oxalic acid bound to calcium or calcium oxalate) - form needle shaped crystals or stones.
+Oxalate compounds (oxalic acid bound to calcium or calcium oxalate) - form needle shaped crystals or stones.

 These sharp crystals can wedge themselves into tissue almost anywhere in your body - causing damage and/or pain/inflammation.

-Calcium oxalate formation can lead to a very very painful condition called kidney stones.
+And calcium oxalate formation can lead to a very very painful condition called Kidney Stones.

 Low oxalic diets are being used to treat children with Autism as oxalate in the urine is much higher in these children.

-If you consume too much oxalates and your body can't get rid of them - oxalates will also bind to damaged tissues and organs.
+If you consume too much oxalate and your body can't get rid of them - oxalates will also bind to damaged tissues and organs.

 An excess of oxalate can lead to oxidative damage and the depletion of Glutathione.
 Glutathione is essential for metabolizing many toxic environmental chemicals as well as hydrogen peroxide.